 If you believe that your life and spiritual path aligns with becoming a Deacon in the United Methodist Church, contact us to begin the enrollment process or request more information.

 What Are Our Deacon Ordination Options?

-At Saint Paul School of Theology, the Master of Arts (MACM) Degree degree and the (MDiv) Degree degree provide students with the knowledge and training needed to become ordained deacons.
+At Saint Paul School of Theology, the Master of Arts in Christian Ministry (MACM) Degree and the Master of Divinity (MDiv) Degree provide students with the knowledge and training needed to become ordained deacons.
 Both degree programs allow students to choose an area of specialization.
 If a student is interested in becoming a Deacon, they may choose to focus on the corresponding area of specialization.